 The purchase process is performed directly in the app, in most cases seamlessly for the user.
 Mobile platform providers facilitate the purchase and take a share of the payment transferred (usually about 30%) and the rest goes to the application owner.

-Currently, Apple offers 4 types of in-app purchases: non-replenishable, replenishable, one-time, and auto-renewing subscription.
-IAP can be used in premium as well as in free apps, also known as freemium.
+Currently, Apple offers 4 types of in-app purchases: non-replenishable, replenishable, one-time,

 Non-replenishable - This kind of purchase is applied to one-time payments, such as access to some features of an app.
 The user pays once and the access to services is transferred to all connected devices, authorized within the same iTunes account.